rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 If you are not serious about continuous integration, you might leave the main branch broken and hope that someone else fixes it.

-With a CI server I describe in this article, it is simply not possible to merge something broken.
+With a CI server I describe in this article, it is simply impossible to merge something broken.

 ### Run pipeline on branch, then again after merge